 Then press the seam open and cut off the tiny triangles in the seam allowance that are peeking out from the sides.

 Repeat to join as many strips you need.
-Then you’ll have to press your binding.
+Now you'll press your binding in half along the entire length (wrong sides together).

 How To Press Double-Fold Quilt Binding